 The Laurel Ridge Levee Extension Project consists of extending the existing Laurel Ridge Levee to protect additional properties along/within the Amite River floodplain from backwater flooding and high waters on the Amite River.
-The proposed levee extension will begin at the ending point of the existing Laurel Ridge Levee, and is proposed to terminate at the northern end of Jim Mayers Road in the area of north-east Ascension Parish known as the Lake.
-The Laurel Ridge Levee Extension, as currently proposed, will be approximately 3.5 miles long, and will be constructed to an elevation of 15.0 NAVD.
-The construction will require nearly 300,000 cubic yards of fill.
-The proposed project will reduce flood stages by several feet and will provide this protection for a population of over 3,000 people, and 1,500 structures.
+The proposed levee extension will begin at the ending point of the existing Laurel Ridge Levee, and is proposed to terminate at the northern end of Wall Cemetery Road The Laurel Ridge Levee Extension, as currently proposed, will be approximately 4.5 miles long, and will be constructed to an elevation of 15.0 NAVD.
+The construction will require nearly 425,000 cubic yards of fill.
+The proposed project will reduce flood stages by several feet and will provide this protection for a population of approximately 4,000 people, and 1,700 structures.
 Project Status The initial reconnaissance level investigation was completed during the summer of 2011.
 The reconnaissance study investigated the feasibility of the project and helped determine some of the project features, modeling results, and design criteria.
+In May of 2013, the project scope changed from a project of approximately 3.3 miles long to a total project length of approximately 4.5 miles to provide flood risk reduction to additional residents within the Amite River Flood Plain located along LA 431.
+This revision required additional surveying and preliminary engineering necessary to incorporate into the original project.
 Three alignments were considered.